isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-april.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Alle partners die Education gebruiken, bieden via het Cloud Solution Provider (CSP)-programma.
+Alle partners die Education-aanbiedingen via het Cloud Solution Provider (CSP)-programma.

 ### <a name="details"></a>Details